Subjunctive mood in Spanish: Usage

-"Quiero que venga a verme mañana." ("I want that he/she/you (singular) come to see me tomorrow.")
+"Quiero que venga a verme mañana." ("I want that he/she/you (singular-formal) come to see me tomorrow.")

 Switching the position of the clauses cannot be done without a complementizer and optionally a subject pronoun.
 Thus, the following construction is possible even though it would usually sound awkward in English:

 "(El) que venga a verme mañana quiero." ("That he come to see me tomorrow, I want.")

 Verbs of causation trigger the subjunctive mood; Busch explains that the event or action in the subordinate clause does not exist independently from what is said in the main clause, and the focus is given to what causes it or who originates it, appearing in the main clause, not what the result is, appearing in the dependent clause; the outcome is irrelevant.
 Thus, a correct sentence would be:

 "La lluvia hizo que los ríos se desbordaran." ("The rain caused the rivers to overflow.")

 The subjunctive mood is also found in relative clauses, which describe the noun that they modify, and once more the use of the indicative changes the meaning.
 If the subjunctive is used, it suggests that the antecedent may not exist or is not known to be in existence, and that the speaker desires that it exist; the use of the indicative suggests a definite existence and only describes the noun modified.
 Below is the example:

 "María quiere casarse con un hombre que tiene mucho dinero." ("María wants to marry a man that has a lot of money.")

 The use of the indicative gives the information that María knows the one to whom she wants to marry, and she is only describing what the man is like.

 "María quiere casarse con un hombre que tenga mucho dinero." ("María wants to marry a man that should have a lot of money.")